 Acts of collective worship/ whole school assembly/performances

 Our assemblies uphold traditional values of Community, Honesty, Hope, Trust and Joy all of which help us to become responsible British citizens.
 They are based on mutual respect.
 New ideas are explored and their understanding of these ideas are followed in class as PSHE/RHE or Religious Studies.
 In assemblies we celebrate:

 - Easter and Christmas traditions and other festivals from different faiths

 - Significant historical anniversaries/events i.e. Remembrance Day

 Children form class rules together at the beginning of each year.
 The implementation of the behaviour policy ensures that children understand that there actions have an impact on others and the environment and there are times that there are consequences for our actions, both negative and positive.

 We use a restorative justice approach to resolve issues and this approach is used when conflict arises with families.

-At our school we gather the views of children in a range of different ways rather than through formal class councils as over half the population of the school is EYFS.
+At our school we gather the views of children in a range of different ways including school council.
 Teachers and staff find out what the views of the children are about the learning and curriculum.
-Children make decisions about resources, celebrations and rewards to help them understand majority views.
+Children make decisions about resources, celebrations and rewards to help them understand majority views including voting for a story/poem in class.
 Children are encouraged to talk about big events that happen in our immediate neighbourhood and further afield to give them a sense of belonging.